 Individuals must acknowledge their understanding of the policy as part of submitting the annual Conflict of Interest Disclosure Form.
-Communications will be sent to all faculty and staff when the university makes material revisions to its FCOI policy.

 Training

 Syracuse University is committed to communicating its standards for ethical conduct and university policies to all employees.
 The university provides education and training to develop awareness and stress compliance with this Conflict of Interest and Conflict of Commitment Policy through individual guided study.